BillJr99/Ursinus-CS173/_pages/Assignments/Warmup/asmt-warmup.md

 You can access the Ursinus network remotely by using a Virtual Private Network (VPN).
 This is a protocol and software package that connect your computer to the Ursinus network using your login and password, allowing you to access computers and resources (like library resources) that would normally require you to be physically located on the campus network.
 Please follow [these](https://www.ursinus.edu/offices/information-technology/technology-support/hardware-and-software-help/remote-connections-and-vpn/) instructions to connect to the VPN.
 When submitting class exercises, you will connect to the VPN so that we can authenticate and determine which student is completing which exercise.

-**If you are planning to access course materials while off-campus, for example, if you are a commuting student, please contact techsupport@ursinus.edu and request to be given access to the VPN.**
+**If you are planning to access course materials while off-campus, for example, if you are a commuting student, please install the VPN software per the instructiosn above on your computer.
+I will request that you be given access to the VPN in the beginning of the semester, so you may not have access immediately on the first day.
+If you find that you are unable to connect to the VPN the first time you need it for an assignment or exercise, contact techsupport@ursinus.edu and request to be given access to the VPN at that time.**

 ## Syllabus (5pts)